DeKryation/GAM200-Prototype/README.txt

 *Combat & Hazards*:

 - Use basic attacks to defeat enemies, or parry to stun and counter.

+- Use full mastery of 3-hit combo attack to clear the enemy wave faster.

 - Use Dash or High Heartrate + Dash to clear long jump platforms.